Search Jobs In Huntington Beach

 Minimum Qualifications

-Certifications/License: Possession of a valid California Class A or B driver's license and an acceptable driving record are required at the time of appointment and throughout employment.
-A California Class A driver's license must be obtained within twelve (12) months of appointment and maintained during course of employment.
+Licenses/Certifications: A valid California Class C driver's license and an acceptable driving record are required at the time of appointment and throughout employment.

 SPECIAL CONDITIONS